captbaritone/jerkll/index.md

    "page.title": "Jerkll"
 }
 ---
-You have found the home page of Jerkll.
+You have found the home page/demo of Jerkll.
 You probably want to read the [Readme](#readme).